 13 March 2013: The incomparable Jeremy Gordin has chipped in with an opinion of an opinion of Radium Nights.

 23 December 2012: Kwela Books has released a watermarked PDF review copy of Light Across Time as an ebook.
 Bona fide book bloggers and literary sites may request a free copy from email@example.com.

-3 December 2012: Radium Tales is ready for inspection by agents and publishers.
+3 December 2012: Radium Nights is ready for inspection by agents and publishers.
 Click through to read a chapter called The Aviator’s Tale.

 7 August 2012: Morrie and the Grand Potato is a story by Learmont, now featured on the World SF Blog.